octospacc/editocttrialTools/docusaurus-static/README.md

 # Docusaurus-Static

-For more information, a working demo, and the full documentation, refer to <https://octospacc.gitlab.io/editocttrialTools/docusaurus-static/>.
+For more information, a working demo, and the full documentation, including detailed licensing information, refer to <https://octospacc.gitlab.io/editocttrialTools/docusaurus-static/>.